-Research indicates that insomnia is associated with the reduced quality of life that is related to depression.
+Research indicates that insomnia is associated with reduced quality of life.
 Specifically, people with insomnia are more likely to develop depression than people who sleep well.

 Although these tips will be able to assist you as you deal with depression-related insomnia, it is still important to get treatment.
 Reach out to Confidant Health to connect to suitable healthcare providers.

 Tips for When You Can't Fall Asleep Due to Depression

 Although there are numerous different prescription medications used to treat insomnia, you may want to try some alternatives.
 Combine the following tips with your treatment plan.

 Your first instinct when you can't sleep may be to grab your phone to check the time or scroll through social media.
 But it's best to avoid your phone because it can contribute to your sleeplessness.